The early results that MHAAM has already produced may justly be called ground-breaking from a methodological as well as a historical perspective:

 Situated at over 5,000 meters above sea level in the Himalayan Mountains, Roopkund Lake is home to the scattered skeletal remains of several hundred individuals of unknown origin.
 We report genome-wide ancient DNA for 38 skeletons from Roopkund Lake, and find that they cluster into three distinct groups.
 A group of 23 individuals have ancestry that falls within the range of variation of present-day South Asians.
 A further 14 have ancestry typical of the eastern Mediterranean.
 We also identify one individual with Southeast Asian-related ancestry.
 Radiocarbon dating indicates that these remains were not deposited simultaneously.
 Instead, all of the individuals with South Asian-related ancestry date to ~800 CE (but with evidence of being deposited in more than one event), while all other individuals date to ~1800 CE.
 These differences are also reflected in stable isotope measurements, which reveal a distinct dietary profile for the two main groups.

 Recent biomolecular evidence has proven that Yersinia pestis, the pathogen that causes bubonic plague, was infecting human hosts in Eurasia as early as the Bronze Age, far earlier than previously believed.
 It remains an open question, however, whether bubonic plague was affecting Mediterranean populations of classical antiquity.
 This article evaluates the textual evidence for bubonic plague in classical antiquity from medical sources and discusses methodologies for “retrospective diagnosis” in light of new developments in microbiology.
-A close study of Greek medical texts suggests that bubonic plague was unfamiliar to medical writers until sometime before the second century AD, when sources cited by Rufus of Ephesus report a disease that resembles bubonic plague.
-Rufus of Ephesus describes this disease around AD 100, and Aretaeus (fl. ca. AD 50 or 150) appears to describe the same disease as well.
+A close study of Greek medical texts using digital and traditional approaches suggests that bubonic plague was unfamiliar to medical writers until sometime before the second century CE, when sources cited by Rufus of Ephesus report a disease that resembles bubonic plague.
+Rufus of Ephesus describes this disease around CE 100, and Aretaeus (fl. ca. CE 50 or 150) appears to describe the same disease as well.

 Cattle, sheep, and goats appeared in eastern Africa 5000 years ago, catalyzing the spread of herding throughout sub-Saharan Africa.
 Archaeologists have long debated the geographic origins of eastern Africa’s first herders, the extent to which people moved with livestock, and relationships among food-producing and foraging communities.
 In this work, we integrate ancient DNA with archaeological, linguistic, and genetic evidence to explore how pastoralism developed within this region, establishing the roots of one of Africa’s dominant economic strategies.

 Travels of Our Genes: A Story about Us and Our Ancestors.
 (Die Reise unserer Gene.
 Eine Geschichte über uns und unsere Vorfahren).
-Johannes Krause withThomas Trappe.
-Berlin, Propyläen, 2019.
-Forthcoming.
+Berlin, Propyläen (2019).